Financial-Times/origami-website/_posts/2019-03-29-newsletter.md

   - Newsletter
 ---

-**TL;DR:** This issue features hte new Origami website with a new design and new documentation; a highlight of the improved service that the Polyfill Service provides, and an explanation of how ECMAScript Modules broke our components.
+**TL;DR:** This issue features the new Origami website with a new design and new documentation, a highlight of the improved service that the Polyfill Service provides, and an explanation of how ECMAScript Modules broke our components.

 ## Top three things